All Roads (Eventually) Lead to Oberlin

 Part 3: Decisions, Decisions

 All things considered, April 2017 wasn’t a particularly busy month for me.
 Senior Spring was in that wonderful phase between college acceptances and AP testing (note to current seniors: Take AP tests before you graduate!
-You can find out what AP scores Oberlin accepts for credit here) where work is neither done particularly diligently nor is it expected to be.
+You can find out what AP scores Oberlin accepts for credit here) where work isn't done particularly diligently, nor is it expected to be.
 I had no upcoming performances or auditions.
 In fact, if not for my looming college enrollment deadline, April would’ve been the most peaceful month I’d had in a long time.

 Of course, the fact was that I did have to pick a school to commit to.
 Some decisions were easy.
 After re-touring a big university close to my hometown, I realized that I needed a small campus environment where I would be able to interact with peers and professors in small groups, and where I wouldn’t be overwhelmed by the sheer number of people in one place.
 I also decided I wanted a broad liberal arts education, which meant that music school was off the table.

-Some decisions were a bit harder, particularly when it came down to choosing between various liberal arts colleges.
+Some decisions were a bit harder, particularly when it came to choosing between various liberal arts colleges.
 I had been admitted to several of Oberlin’s “peer institutions”—colleges with similar class sizes, extracurricular programs, and academic reputations.
-In the end, Oberlin came out as my first choice among those schools, mainly because of its unique programs like Winter Term, the Experimental College and all of the cool programs and concerts provided by the Conservatory.
+In the end, Oberlin came out as my first choice among those schools, mainly because of its unique programs like Winter Term, the Experimental College, and all of the programs and concerts provided by the Conservatory.